Taavetti Laatikainen

-Taavetti Laatikainen (27 July 1886, in Haukivuori – 15 April 1954, in Mikkeli) was a Finnish General of Infantry and a member of the Jäger movement.
+Taavetti Laatikainen (27 July 1886 – 15 April 1954) was a Finnish General of Infantry and a member of the Jäger movement.
 He fought in the Eastern Front of World War I, the Finnish Civil War, the Winter War and the Continuation War.
 During the last of these, he was awarded the Mannerheim Cross of Liberty 2nd Class.
 Before the Winter War, he commanded both the Reserve Officer School and the Officer Cadet School.
 He retired in 1948 from the position of Inspector of Infantry.

 Early life and Jäger Movement

 Born to crofter parents Taneli Laatikainen and Ulla Tarkiainen in Haukivuori on 27 July 1886, Laatikainen became an ylioppilas in 1906 and graduated as a Bachelor of Philosophy in 1913.
 In 1912, he taught history, Finnish and Latin in Pori.

 In January 1916, Laatikainen became involved with the Jäger movement, joining the 27th Royal Prussian Jäger Battalion of the imperial German Army as a volunteer.
 As a member of the battalion, he fought on the German side of World War I on the Eastern Front.
 During this time, he took part in the 1917 Battle of Riga, and was promoted to a squad leader (Gruppenführer).